brimdata/zed/docs/lake/design.md

 #### Data Segmentation

-In an `add` operation, a commit is broken out into units called _data objects_ where a target objet size is configured into the pool, typically 100-500MB.
+In an `add` operation, a commit is broken out into units called _data objects_ where a target object size is configured into the pool, typically 100-500MB.
 The records within each object are sorted by the pool key(s).
 A data object is presumed by the implementation to fit into the memory of an intake worker node